ingonyama-zk/icicle/wrappers/golang/README.md

 # Golang Bindings

-In order to build the underlying ICICLE libraries you should run the build script `build.sh` found in the `wrappers/golang` directory.
+In order to build the underlying ICICLE libraries you should run the build script found [here](./build.sh).

 Build script USAGE